raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.5.14 =
+* SECURITY FIX: Prevent unauthorized users from accessing the user and donation details of previous donations through an exploit.
+See [our blog](http://www.wpcharitable.com/blog/?utm_source=readme&utm_medium=changelog-tab&utm_campaign=release-notes&utm_content=1-5-14-release) for a post in the coming days.
+* FIX: Avoid duplicate donations when a donation fails and is re-attempted by the donor. [#173](https://github.com/Charitable/Charitable/issues/173)

 = 1.5.13 =
 * FIX: In some cases, when a custom donation field is registered, it was left blank in donation receipts & other donation emails.
 This occurred with regular PayPal donations as well as recurring donations through Stripe, and most probably with other payment gateways as well. [#540](https://github.com/Charitable/Charitable/issues/540)